Loose Leashing Walking – Equipment

 The right equipment set up will set the stage for the rest of your training, so invest in you and your dog to set everyone up for success!
-In our next blog post we will discuss the first steps of teaching loose leash walking as a behavior.
-Feel free to send any questions you may have and I’ll try my best to answer them in part 2!

 If you have any questions or would like individualized instruction, please reach out to us directly at firstname.lastname@example.org